Positions

 Duties:

-3) Assist faculty and students in finding and checking-out library resources
+1. Assist faculty and students in locating, using, and checking-out materials in the library.

-4) Provide library assistance by phone and online via email and live chat.
+2. Provide library assistance in person, by phone, and online via email or live chat.

-6) Assist students in filing Interlibrary Loan requests
+5. Help students in filing Interlibrary Loan requests.

-8) Complete other reports or assignments as requested
+10. Complete other reports or assignments as requested.

 Travel Required: No travel required